© Valthorens.com

 Meribel has two snowparks, the long-running favourite Elements Park and the Plattières Park.
 The Elements park used to be called the Moon Park and is now dedicated to freestylers of every level.
 Even novices will enjoy the boardercross, can whoop it up on the whoops, enjoy the Fun Cross and try their first tricks on the soft impact boxes, rails and jibs.
 The park is easy to get to and open to skiers and snowboarders of all levels.
 It is ideal for beginner to intermediate freestylers and is serviced by its own drag lift; Arpasson.
 With the usual collection of kickers and rails and its great location on the east-facing slopes above Meribel it makes for an ideal afternoon destination.

-The Plattieres Park is currently managed by DC Snowboarding (hence its name, DC Area 43).
-The park is new and extremely well looked after.
-It is 1200m long with 2 lifts allowing you to get access to the park and there are two half-pipes, one for intermediates and the other for experts only.
+The park is 1200m long with two lifts allowing you to get access to the park.
+There are two half-pipes, one for intermediates and the other for experts only.
 The competition standard pipe is used for top-level freestyle events which are well worth watching.
 The video system within the park, like the Elements Park, means you can film and photograph yourself on the modules.
-Other improvements to this snowpark include free WiFi, a fun boardercross piste and entertainment every Tuesday and regular “DC parties” with contests.

 More inspiration...